Crauzer/OodleSharp/README.md

 # OodleSharp
-OodleSharp is a wrapper that functions on top of the 64-bit Oodle DLL file.
+OodleSharp is a wrapper that functions on top of a 64-bit Oodle 2.3.0 DLL file.

 It supports both Compression and Decompression of buffers.